Three Dems skip GTC special meeting

 Kelly Dunham, the authority’s executive director, has said the recommendation to increase came from a consultant hired last year and would bring better representation of the community.

-Jewett, who also sits on the BATA board, said he heard Cochrun say at a meeting that the new members would give the BATA board a way to appoint two members who were not reappointed by the GTC board.
+Jewett, who also serves on the BATA board, said he heard Cochrun say at a meeting that the new members would give the BATA board a way to appoint two members who were not re-appointed by the GTC board.

 Cochrun told commissioners during public comment Wednesday that he returned from a vacation Friday and hasn’t had time to prepare a defense.